Training your puppy to sit

 Imagine doing something basic like sipping on tea in your kitchen… easy right?
 Now imagine trying to do that same task in a night club with loud music, and people dancing and bouncing around.
 Virtually impossible without practice.

-Once your dog has learned and understands the sit command inside your house with no distractions around, start practicing getting him to sit in your back garden, if you don’t have one practice outside the front door.
+Once your dog has learned and understands the sit command inside your house with no distractions around, start practicing getting him to sit in your back garden.
+Practicing outside the front door will work too.
 This level of distraction is more than what it is inside, but it is not overwhelming for your pup.

 He may be excited at first, so let him calm down.
 Once your puppy has calmed down and is more relaxed, get his attention and then give him the sit command.